 - Requires a statement that the current taxes have been estimated, paid, and held in escrow.

 Requires a statement that the present year’s taxes have been estimated, paid, and held in escrow.

 Requires a tax statement confirming that the present year’s taxes have been paid in full.

 We are collecting for additional taxing units that are not listed under our Central Tax Collector number, how do we add them to our CTC number?
 Either:

 - Send an email (must be sent from an official tax entity email address) listing the additional tax unit id numbers to add or delete and include your Central Tax Collector number; or

 - Revise the CTC list from the original form submitted by adding "Amended" at the end of the original tax unit id list and enter the additional tax unit id numbers.
 Either scan the form and email it to the official tax lien email address (firstname.lastname@example.org) or fax the form to (512) 463-7951.

 The tax lien results spreadsheet shows some records as "Recorded WO Home" in the Status column, what does that mean?

-The label and/or serial number cannot be located in the Statement of Ownership and Location database to record a lien on the official ownership record, so the lien is filed in the “Homes Without Ownership Records” database.
+The label and/or serial number cannot be located in the Statement of Ownership database to record a lien on the official ownership record, so the lien is filed in the “Homes Without Ownership Records” database.
 Liens in this database are considered valid liens that were filed within the filing deadline.